-The UNIVERSAL study is being conducted across ten secondary care hospitals in the United Kingdom detailed in Table 1.
+The UNIVERSAL study is being conducted across 10 secondary care hospitals in the UK detailed in table 1.
 These hospitals were selected to provide a comprehensive representation of both urban and rural healthcare settings to try and enable a representative sample of the UK population.
-The participating hospitals are equipped with the necessary facilities and expertise to manage patients with acute respiratory viral infections, including advanced diagnostics and intensive care capabilities.
+The participating hospitals are equipped with the necessary facilities and expertise to manage patients with acute RVIs, including advanced diagnostics and intensive care capabilities.

-Participating hospitals:
+Participating hospitals